genglaodemao/PyAimRec/README.md

 Gradient-based reconstruction (AimRecGradient)

 A lightweight wrapper class (AimRec) provides a unified user-facing interface while keeping all algorithmic logic inside the engine classes.

-This codebase is intended for research-grade analysis, where particle overlap, shape deformation, and sub-pixel accuracy matter.

 Key Features